hashicorp/nomad-pack-community-registry/packs/ceph/README.md

 **NOTE:** This pack is not suitable for production, and if the allocation is rescheduled all data written to Ceph will be lost!
-If you are intererested in submitting an update to make this Ceph pack production-ready, the Nomad engineering team would enthusiastically review it!
+If you are interested in submitting an update to make this Ceph pack production-ready, the Nomad engineering team would enthusiastically review it!